• Utility Menu

 Hannah Ringler

-The Summer Research Writing Workshop is taught by Hannah Ringler, an assistant teaching professor and director of writing in Illinois Tech’s Department of Humanities.
-Ringler has extensive experience in academic writing and publication, having taught and tutored students in academic writing for more than six years.
+The Summer Research Writing Workshop is designed by Hannah Ringler, an assistant teaching professor and director of writing in Illinois Tech’s Department of Humanities.
+Ringler has extensive experience in academic writing and publication, having taught and tutored students in academic writing for more than seven years.
 She is an expert in writing across disciplines, including areas such as computer science, engineering, the natural sciences, and humanities.

 Questions can be directed to instructor Hannah Ringler at [email protected]